The Space Between Us

 There are stories happening constantly, at the edges, in the between.
 Most of us pass through them.
 Maybe that's fine.
 Maybe that's just how living works.

 But I keep the image.
 The particular weight of a held hand.
-The light that morning, the way it found the edges of everything.
+The light that morning, the way it found the edges of everything, the space between.